EmHain8/QGIS-Cartography-ICCB/docs/part1-styling-data.md

 > ![Add a group](../media/add_group.png)

 ### Browser
-Now we will add the data to the groups.
+Accessing the data via the `Browser` panel, we will add the data to the groups.
 > - Ensure you have the `Browser` panel open.
 > ![Browser panel](../media/browser.png)
 > - At the top of the `Browser`, click on the arrow next to `Project Home` to collapse it